 Swimming pools are a great way to beat the Texas heat, but they can pose some serious threats to those around them.
 There are many different issues that can cause a swimming pool accident and many of them can be prevented.
 Unfortunately, the large majority of victims in swimming pool accidents are young children.

 There is a high incidence of permanent brain injury associated with these near-drowning experiences.
 The young lives that are changed in these accidents will never be the same.
 The victims’ families suffer immeasurable loss and must struggle to rebuild their lives.
 The small sense of justice that may be won through litigation is only a band-aid, but it may keep another family from suffering the same fate.
-The Law Office of Joseph Onwuteaka, P.C., understands what a sensitive time this is.
+I understand what a sensitive time this is.

 Dealing with the overwhelming tragedy of a near-drowning or other accident is awful enough without trying to navigate the legal process.
-We have been successfully handling accident litigation for more than 30 years and helping families heal through some sense of peace.
+For more than 30 years, I have been successfully handling accident litigation and helping families heal through some sense of peace.

 Accidents can happen anywhere, but the nature of water makes them more likely to occur in or near a swimming pool.
 Many swimming pool accidents are slip and fall accidents because the surface near the pool is wet and slick.

 Other accidents may be due to lifeguard error or distraction.
 Negligence can be involved on the part of the swimming pool operator, lifeguard, or property owner.
 Defective safety latches or retractable ladder failure can fail to keep small children out of unsupervised pool areas and faulty or missing equipment can also cause a tragedy.

 There are two different variations to this answer.
 If you or a loved one have sustained severe injuries in a swimming pool accident due to some else’s negligence, then your claim would be a personal injury claim.
 Sometimes the events are more tragic and someone loses a life.
 In this instance, you have a wrongful death claim.